Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Maximum likelihood estimation

 We model the constraint using a normal distribution:

 where $\sigma$ is chosen arbitrarily.
 When selecting $\sigma$, one must balance between a constraint that is too weak, rendering its effect negligible, and one that is too strong, turning the reconstruction algorithm into a pure discriminator.
-We have evaluated the performance of the algorithm using the transverse momentum ($p_T$) of the reconstructed taus as an indicator.
-This choice is motivated by the fact that information about the $p_T$ of individual tau leptons is crucial in $H\rightarrow\tau^+\tau^-$ analyses, such as CP phase measurements~\cite{Higgs_CP}.
+We have evaluated the performance of the algorithm using the transverse momentum ($p_T$) of the reconstructed taus as a figure of merit.
+This choice is motivated by the fact that information about the $p_T$ of individual tau leptons is important in $H\rightarrow\tau^+\tau^-$ analyses, such as CP phase measurements~\cite{Higgs_CP}.

 For the Higgs boson, the best performance was achieved with $\sigma = 7$ GeV.
 However, the results remained largely stable as long as $\sigma$ was kept within the range of $2-15$ GeV.